 Therefore, he can realize himself.

-The highest good is like flowing water.
+The highest good is like a ravine through which water flows.

 Good water benefits everything without dispute.